 Social media is a great tool to aware the audience about every new content that gets published.
 When you update links about your latest pages to the social media site coupled with some catchy caption or tagline, search crawlers will identify and get to it to speed up its indexation process.

-Creating a social media action plan is effective for making web pages indexed by google checker rapidly.
+Creating a social media action plan is effective for making web pages indexed by Google Checker rapidly.
 If you haven’t thought about investing in the social media action plan, this is how you can:

 When you will focus on sharing your pages more via social media channels, Google will see your web pages as authoritative and will quickly act to fetch and index them faster.
 Even your newly added pages will be indexed in a shorter timeline.